The 5 Regions of Queens

 In addition, the lodge boasts a spacious lounge with comfortable seating areas, a well-stocked bar with bistro seating, and a wonderful restaurant serving an international menu inspired by local flavours.
-Guests can also enjoy Elephant Plains Lodge’s large swimming pool, the perfect opportunity to cool off at the end of a day of exploring Queen Elizabeth National Park.
+Guests can also enjoy Elephant Plains Lodge’s large swimming pool, the perfect opportunity to cool off at the end of a day exploring the park.

 Kyambura Gorge Lodge

-This lodge, found right next to the Kyambura Gorge in the eastern sector of Queen Elizabeth National Park, is quickly becoming one of the best accommodation options in Uganda.
+Kyambura Gorge Lodge, found right next to the Kyambura Gorge in the eastern sector of the park, is quickly becoming one of the best accommodation options in Uganda.
 Due to its location, it is the perfect base for chimp trekking, game drives and boat safaris.

 The building was formerly a coffee plantation store, which has now been converted into the main lodge around which eight luxury rooms have been built.
-The relaxed style of the buildings, made primarily with wood, stone and thatched roofs, creates an intimate feel for guests here.
+The relaxed style of the buildings, made primarily with wood, stone and thatched roofs, creates an intimate feel.

-All of the rooms have a large four poster bed, private veranda, en suite bathroom and seating area full of simple and unique furniture pieces.
+All the rooms have a large four-poster bed, private veranda, en suite bathroom and seating area full of simple and unique furniture pieces.
 The style is contemporary yet still providing that classic safari lodge feel.
 Every guest can also benefit from a personal butler service.